 - Pupils will not use digital cameras, mobile phones or video equipment as school unless specifically authorised by staff,

 - When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
 In particular they should recognise the risks attached to publishing their own images on the Internet e.g. on social networking sites.

 - Staff are allowed to take digital/video images to support educational aims but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment, the personal equipment of staff can be used but only if other devices are unavailable.
-These images must be deleted by the end of the day.
+Those images should only be taken on school equipment.

 - Care should be taken when taking digital/video images that pupils are dressed appropriately and are not participating in activities that put them at risk or bring the individuals or the school into disrepute.